jingerppp/make_rootfs/README.md

 ## Make root file system

 ### preface
-this repo is copied from my dear friend，and save here just for backup and remember, the most important is that it can help others. the source code from: https://github.com/vernon2gh/make_rootfs/tree/main
+This repo is copied from my dear friend，and save here just for backup and remember, the most important is that it can help others.

+The source code from:
+   https://github.com/vernon2gh/make_rootfs/tree/main